RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 Next, we look at each tetrahedral chiral centre.
 For illustration, let us consider one such, which we refer to as **X**.
 We designate its neighbours **A**, **B**, **C** and **D**, in **_descending_** order of priority.

+Where 3-D coordinates are not available, we assume the input to specify 2-D coordinates of each atom, with the Z-coordinate being `0.0`.
 For each of its bonds, the input is expected to specify whether it is *on the plane*, *out of the plane* or *into the plane*.
 The pointy end of the bond is always directed towards **X**.

-We assume the input to specify the 3-D coordinates of each atom, where the Z-coordinate is `0.0`.

 Now, we walk through the bonds that are either out of the plane or into the plane.
-The end-point neighbour of such a bond is adjusted to have its Z-coordinate either incremented by or decremented by `0.5`, respectively.
+The end-point neighbour of such a bond is adjusted to have its Z-coordinate either incremented by or decremented by a pre-computed amount, respectively.

 ### Parity Computation